Photograph by Margaret Smith

 One particular swan health project is Judson Lake which straddles the border of Washington and British Columbia.
 It is an important wintering site for many Pacific Coast Population swans.
 Judson Lake has a known lead "hot zone" that has been responsible for hundreds of swan deaths.

-We have worked for many years with Washington Department of Fish and Wildlife, University of Washington, the United States Fish and Wildlife Service, and the Canadian Wildlife Service to reduce swan deaths there through an exclusion zone in the lake combined with other methods; analyze and diagnose the suspected causes of swan deaths in the region; and educate the public about switching to non lead ammunition.
+We have worked for many years with Washington Department of Fish and Wildlife, University of Washington, the United States Fish and Wildlife Service, and the Canadian Wildlife Service to reduce swan deaths there.
+Watch a video of swan monitoring in action!

-We work across North America on swan health issues, especially lead poisoning and powerline collisions.
+We work across North America on swan health issues.
 Our efforts include public education, presentations, working with partners to raise awareness about swan and waterfowl health issues, and much more.

 Learn more about lead poisoning.
 Be informed.
 Spread the word to keep wildlife safe.